-Or by referral source, which you typically set yourself and that includes various campaigns.
+The first is by referral source, which you typically set yourself and which includes various campaigns.
 For example:

 - A referral source for an email marketing campaign you sent

-- A referral source for a specific paid social campaign you are running.
+- A referral source for a specific paid social campaign you’re running

 - A referral source for a particular influencer campaign you set up